IHE/ITI.Topologies/topologies.md

 ### 5.1.6 Disjoint Communities, Intra-community Access, Central Services, Endpoint Access and Data Flow via partOf

-Now we’d like to represent disjoint (i.e. unconnected) communities in a single directory, as well as indicate organizational structure within communities.
+Now we’d like to represent disjoint (i.e., unconnected) communities in a single directory, as well as indicate organizational structure within communities.
 We will use this structure to indicate two things:
 - Which Endpoints can be accessed by which Organizations (note this is our first time showing multiple "perspectives" in this directory)
 - How data from Organizations flows through those Endpoints